McAllen Adoption

 FREQUENTLY ASKED QUESTIONS

-Yes, you can move forward with an adoption plan.
+Yes, you can still choose adoption at the hospital or any time after you’ve delivered.
 Although things will move faster, you will still have the same rights and ability to make choices that an expectant mother does.
 An adoption specialist will visit you to answer your questions, help you complete paperwork, share waiting family profiles and discuss a post-placement plan.
 You will receive counseling and support after relinquishment as well, for as long as you choose.

-The adoption process moves quickly after a baby is born, and 48 hours may not be enough time for you to make a decision.
+The adoption process can move quickly after a baby is born, and you may feel like you need more time to make a decision.
 Signing the relinquishment papers is permanent, so you need to be certain this is the right step for you.
-If you need more time, we can arrange for short-term interim care (also known as cradle care) after your baby is released from the hospital.
-You’ll be able to continue exploring your options and spend time with your baby before you make a final decision.
-Even though your relationship with Adoption Advocates began after your baby was born, we hope it doesn’t end there.
-Many women experience difficult emotions, including grief and sadness, after placement.
-We’re here to help you through those emotions with adoption counseling for as long as you need, at no cost to you.
+If you need more time, we can discuss options for after your baby is released from the hospital.

 Will the adoptive parents keep in touch?2024-04-05T12:42:02-05:00